Skip to main content

 Invoices

 An invoice is a finalized bill.
 The document you send to a customer when it’s time to pay.
 MarginFront generates invoices automatically based on each customer’s subscription and logged usage events.
 The API lets you read those invoices back so you can display them in your own product, sync them to accounting tools, or hand them to your finance team.
-Right now the invoice API is read-only through the public surface.
 Invoice creation happens automatically at the end of each billing period (driven by the subscription’s billing cycle).
-Manual invoice creation will come later.
+You can also generate a draft invoice on demand for any active subscription using the generate endpoint — useful for mid-cycle billing, one-click “bill now” flows, and previewing what a customer’s next invoice will look like.

 The endpoints